Deborah Tabart: Awards

 In 1998 Tabart received a Computersworld Smithsonian Award on behalf of the AKF.

-In 2011 she received the International Association of Business Communicators (IABC) EXCEL Award.
+In 2011 she received the International Association of Business Communicators EXCEL Award.

 In January 2008, Tabart was awarded the Medal of the Order of Australia (OAM) in acknowledgement of her contributions to the protection and management koalas and their habitat, and her service to Australia and humanity.

 Private life

-Deborah Tabart now resides in Queensland, Australia.
+Tabart now resides in Queensland, Australia.
 Besides her day job at the AKF, she also practices permaculture and grows her own vegetables.